cloudmesh-community/fa19-516-153/project/report.md

     "modified" : "2019-12-18 19:57:22.052384"
 }
 "name" : "mycluster",
-"cluster": .... # details from inventory
+"inventory": .... # details from inventory
 ```

 We implement a class that allows easy access to this functionality as an API